adam-sandor/das-demo/local-dev/2_setup_demo.md

 kcadm.sh add-roles -r banking-demo --uusername agent_jones --rolename customer_support
 ```

-If you need to access the admin console you have to port-forward it to you machine
+Optional: If you need to access the admin console you have to port-forward it to you machine
 ```shell
 kubectl --namespace banking-demo port-forward pod/keycloak-0 8080
 ```